jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
 What is the Blinded *Attacks Affected* effect?
-Back: Advantage on Attack Rolls against Blinded creatures.
-Disadvantage on Attack Rolls from Blinded creatures.
+Back: Blinded creatures attack with Disadvantage and are attacked with Advantage.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769202902557-->
 END%%